Praveen005/Mongodb-Replica-Set-Docker-Compose/README.md

-# Remotely connecting to your MongoDB Replica Set running on Docker
+# Remotely connecting to MongoDB Replica Set running on Docker

 ## Disclaimer
 > :warning: **This Configuration is purely meant for development purposes.**